-The Committee's recommended bylaw amendment (Appendix B) has been adopted in total by the Board of Selectmen as the main motion for Article 12.
-The recommended changes would permit but not require the use of electronic voting equipment in Town Meeting.
-The abiding intent is to fit electronic voting into current procedures, preserving as much as possible how Town Meeting now votes.
+The Committee's recommended bylaw amendment (Appendix B) has been adopted in total by the Board of Selectmen and the Finance Committee as the main motion for Article 24.
+The recommended changes would require the use of electronic voting equipment in Town Meeting, when it is funded, acquired or leased and operational.